^

 , medical expert

-Particle muscles (mm.
-Multiridi) are muscle-tendon bundles that begin on the transverse processes of the underlying vertebrae and attach to the spinous processes of the overlying ones.
-These muscles, swinging through 2-4 vertebrae, occupy a place on the sides of the spinous processes of the vertebrae all over the spinal column, starting from the sacrum and up to the 2nd cervical vertebra.
-The dividing muscles lie directly in front of the semi-oval and longest muscles.
+The multifidus muscles (mm. multiridi) are muscle-tendon bundles that originate on the transverse processes of the underlying vertebrae and attach to the spinous processes of the overlying ones.
+These muscles, crossing 2-4 vertebrae, occupy a place on the sides of the spinous processes of the vertebrae along the entire length of the spinal column, starting from the sacrum and up to the second cervical vertebra.
+The multifidus muscles lie directly in front of the semispinalis and longissimus muscles.

-• Function: rotate the spinal column around its longitudinal axis, participate in extension and tilt it in its direction.
+• Function: rotate the spinal column around its longitudinal axis, participate in its extension and tilt in its direction.

 • Innervation: posterior branches of the spinal nerves (CIII-SI).